Tongue-tie in Babies: A Guide for Parents

 A tight tongue frenum restricts how well the tongue can move and where it lays against the teeth.
 If it’s too tight, you might find that it’s nearly impossible to clean the inside surfaces of your child’s lower teeth, much less get in there to help them floss.
-Those areas will be more prone to gingivitis and future decay or gum disease.
+Those areas will be more prone to gingivitis and future tooth decay or gum disease.

 4. Challenges With Other Oral Activities

 There are a lot of things we take for common until we can’t do them.
 A child with a severe tongue-tie may never be able to do things like:

 - Play certain instruments or join the school choir